 Greeting guests with a brightly-lit contemporary lobby, G2 Hotel Myeongdong pushes forward a strong first impression.
 And the feeling only continues throughout this elegant 4-star hotel as you settle into its well-designed contemporary rooms.

 Although the G2 Hotel showcases a small restaurant on-site (Lejiu Collection), it would be a shame to not take advantage of the hotel’s supreme location.
-In just 5 minutes by foot, you’ll hit the centre of Myeong-dong, one of the hippest neighbourhoods to stay in Seoul, to eat yourself into a Korean food buzz or shop for the latest fashions until all your won is completely gone.
+In just 5 minutes by foot, you’ll hit the centre of Myeong-dong, one of the hippest neighbourhoods in Seoul, to eat yourself into a Korean food buzz or shop for the latest fashions until all your won is completely gone.

 Solaria Nishitetsu Hotel Seoul Myeongdong

 Address: 27, Myeong-dong 8-gil, Jung-gu, 04536

 Designed like a futuristic resort, the Solaria Nishitetsu Hotel in Myeongdong promises a tranquil stay away from the hustle-bustle of city life.
 The atrium-style ceiling, dotted with pendant lights, grabs your attention as you usher in.
 But it’s the 21st-floor lobby, a wonderful spot to enjoy panoramic views of the cityscape, that truly steals all the brownie points.

 The rooms at the Solaria Nishitetsu are designed to exude a warm and welcoming feel, with metallic shades used in abundance to highlight soft undertones.
 And let’s not forget the superb setting.
 The hotel lies adjacent to lots of popular shops, restaurants, pubs and even department stores, for your shopping, dining and touring pleasure.
 The subway is just a stone’s throw away, letting you access the heart of the city from this 4-star hotel in a jiffy.